andrewaclear/smooth-image/README.md

 > by Andrew D'Amario © January 2023

-Image de-noising script to remove artifacts and smoothen images while preserving definition and quality.
+Multithreaded image enhancing script that removes artifacts and smoothens images while preserving definition and quality.

 ## Usage